riipandi/fastrue/README.md

 ### Prerequisites

-The following are required to run the application in development or in production environment
+The following are required to run the application in development or in production environment:

 -   [Rust](https://www.rust-lang.org/tools/install) v1.66 or greater.
 -   [PostgreSQL](https://www.postgresql.org/download/) PostgreSQL server v14 or greater.